slatedb/slatedb/docs/0001-manifest.md

 The writer client must then fence all older clients.
 This is done by writing an empty SST to the next SST ID in the WAL.

-1. Creatinga a new snapshot in the manifest.
+1. Create a new snapshot in the manifest.
 2. List the `wal` directory to find the next SST ID.
 3. Write an empty SST with the new `writer_epoch` to the next SST ID using CAS or object versioning.